-3. Think outside the box for joint fillers
+3. Base Install: Think outside the box for joint fillers

-Several materials can be used for fillers between flagstones.
-Grout, gravel, and sand are the most common.
+Several materials can be used for fillers between each stone.
+Flagstone mortar or grout, crushed rock or gravel base, and sand are the most common.
 They keep the stones from shifting and provide a level surface for furniture and décor items.
 Small size gravel and landscaping sand are the less expensive way to go, and they’re easier to install since you don’t have to do any mixing.
 You can even use colored gravel to make a singular design statement.

 One note: Don’t use beach sand.
 Landscaping sand is coarser and won’t settle as much as time goes by.

 Now, if you are looking for a softer look for your patio project, consider planting low-growing groundcover plants in the spaces between the stones.
 A short grass can be a wonderful accent to the natural colors of the stones.
 Or include short plants with small flowers to add a touch of brightness.
 Adding vegetation to your patio will soften the look of the stones.